sholtodouglas/sholtodouglas.github.io/_posts/2021-03-02-Learning from Play.md

 This can be bandaged over by shortening the re-plan interval - but our preference is for a model where the bias is 'fix up the object you just interacted with'.
 Recollecting the data in this multi-interaction way dramatically improves how robust and accurate the model is.
 The 'post interaction' phase of a plan initialises the next plan with an ideal starting point for retrying (on failure), or fixing up (on partial success).

-To verify that this effect was due to the the behaviour demonstrated, and not that a multi-interaction dataset provides more timesteps of interaction with the environment - we counted the proportion of timesteps where an environment variable was different to the previous state (i.e, arm interacting not transitioning), but the difference was neglible.
+To verify that this effect was due to the the behaviour demonstrated, and not that a multi-interaction dataset provides more timesteps of interaction with the environment - we counted the proportion of timesteps where an environment variable was different to the previous state (i.e, arm interacting not transitioning), but the difference was negligible.

 ### What lies beyond the plateau?

 This one is a little obvious in retrospect.
 Train longer!
 We used Colab TPUs for all of our training, and it just so happens that the point at which we break away from the plateau is just after the typical timeout.
-It always felt more important to try another experiment instead of restarting the old one - and our intuition didn't account for the idea that 10 hours on a TPU might not be enough for the model to hit it's stride.
+It always felt more important to try another experiment instead of restarting the old one - and our intuition didn't account for the idea that 10 hours on a TPU might not be enough for the model to hit its stride.
+We didn’t see that the regularisation loss leveling off was in anticipation of it decreasing and bringing in the ‘act with plan’ loss (explained later).

 ![alt-text-1](https://sholtodouglas.github.io/images/play/convergence.gif "convergence")